ocoboco/cloud-config-toolkit/usage-tutorial.md

 ## 4. Configure Google Cloud Storage access

-We're going to use Google Cloud Storage service to store the application configuration: into a bucket named `CCT_DEMO`.
+We're going to use Google Cloud Storage service to store the application configuration: into a bucket named `cct-demo-configs`.

 To setup the access to storage, follow [these authentication steps](https://cloud.google.com/docs/authentication/getting-started) and create a key file named `gc.conf.json` in the root directory of the project.

-As seen in section 6., `gc.conf.json` is used by `cloud-config-toolkit-gc-storage`.
+`gc.conf.json` is used by `cloud-config-toolkit-gc-storage`, which is a facade around Google Cloud Storage.

-## 5. Create application configuration schema
+## 5. Create the application configuration schema

-To validate application configuration, we're going to use [ajv](https://github.com/epoberezkin/ajv): a JSON schema validator.
+To validate the application configuration, we're going to use [ajv](https://github.com/epoberezkin/ajv) JSON schema validator.

-`cloud-config-toolkit-ajv` is a wrapper around `ajv`.
+`cloud-config-toolkit-ajv` is a facade around `ajv`.

 Let's create a file `schema.js` with a schema that validates a simple application configuration: a city location.